Beaune Altarpiece: Upper register

 Michael, like Sebastian and Anthony, was a plague saint and his image would have been visible to patients through the openings of the pierced screen as they lay in their beds.
 He is portrayed with iconographic elements associated with the Last Judgement, and, dressed in a red cope with woven golden fabrics over a shining white alb, is by far the most colourful figure in the lower panels, "hypnotically attracting the viewer's glance" according to Lane.
 He is surrounded by four cherubs playing trumpets to call the dead to their final destination.
 Michael's role in the Last Judgement is emphasised through van der Weyden's use of colour: Michael's gleaming white alb contrasts with the cherubs' red vestments, set against a blue sky directly below heaven's golden clouds.

 Both of the upper register wings contain a pair of angels holding instruments of the Passion.
 These include a lance, a crown of thorns and a stick with a sponge soaked in vinegar.
 The angels are dressed in white liturgical vestments, including an alb and an amice.

 Beneath Michael, souls scurry left and right.
 The saved walk towards the gates of Heaven where they are greeted by a saint; the damned arrive at the mouth of Hell and fall en masse into damnation.
 The souls balanced in the scales are naked.
 The blessed look towards Christ, the banished look downwards.
-Both groups are tilted in the direction of Christ's hands.
-Reinforcing this, inscriptions around the groupings read VIRTUTES (Virtues) and PECCATA (sins).
+Reinforcing this is the word above the figure in the lighter pan, on the viewer's left, VIRTUTES (Virtues) and PECCATA (sins) above the lower figure in the heavier pan.
+The scales are tilted in the same direction as Christ's sword.